Munnu/PersonalWebsite-Wagtail/diary.md

 I've found myself repeating things above, so in summary

 - ~~Recreate /portfolio/ to be tag-based to accomodate for filtering~~ Good enough
-- Fix the search bar, extra bonus if the search bar has better search capabilities than the one in the Wagtail tutorial
+- ~~Fix the search bar, extra bonus if the search bar has better search capabilities than the one in the Wagtail tutorial~~ Good enough
 - Add codeblock functionality.
 I don't want to reinvent the wheel, so are there snippets that have things I'd like?
 - When things are all done, update to the latest version of Wagtail.

+### Things to Learn

 - Learn WSGI and also Django Models
 	- Like how to join things (filter on this subdomain and another subdomain, filter on this but exclude this subset)